Vieira321/My-Projects/README.md

 - Interactive "4 in a Row" game
 - 3D interface with graphics rendered using Three.js
 - Intuitive controls for playing

+### PKI Implementation (OpenSSL & NGINX)

+This project implements a Public Key Infrastructure (PKI) using OpenSSL, providing certificate management through a Root CA and an Intermediate CA. It also includes server protection with mutual TLS authentication via NGINX.

+#### Technologies Used
+- Bash scripting
+- OpenSSL
+- NGINX
+- X.509 Certificates
+- CRL (Certificate Revocation Lists)
+- Linux

+#### Features
+- Creation of Root and Intermediate Certificate Authorities
+- Certificate issuing, renewal, revocation and reissuance
+- CRL generation and concatenation
+- mTLS authentication for protecting backend services with NGINX

 ## Installation